netpyoung/study.houdini/src/0-catchup-course/catchup-course.md

 solaris
 https://www.sidefx.com/docs/houdini/solaris/index.html
     Solaris is the umbrella name for Houdini’s scene building, look development, and Karma rendering tools based on the Universal Scene Description (USD) framework.

+---

+road
+- Technical Manual for Design and Construction of Road Tunnels — Civil Elements